-Molasses is not a common ingredient in our household (beyond a few cookie recipes and making brown sugar) so honestly, several of my kids didn’t care for this.
+Molasses is not a commonly used ingredient in our household (beyond a few cookie recipes and making brown sugar) so honestly, several of my kids didn’t care for this.
 Had we drizzled it with maple syrup, they probably would have liked it much better.
-Molasses is so strong.
+Molasses just has such a strong flavor.
 Definitely serve this with something like cream, ice cream or something similar as it helps tone down the molasses.
 I will be making it again… because I really liked it.

 - 6 cooking apples